BolajiAyodeji/deploy-ml-web-workshop/README.md

 <summary>Nodejs and NPM</summary>
 <br />

-> [Nodejs](https://nodejs.org?utm_source=ba-deploy-ml-web-workshop) is an open-source, cross-platform JavaScript runtime environment.
+We will install the following packages:

->
+- [Nodejs](https://nodejs.org?utm_source=ba-deploy-ml-web-workshop): an open-source, cross-platform JavaScript runtime environment.
-> [NPM](https://npmjs.com?utm_source=ba-deploy-ml-web-workshop) is a package manager for installing JavaSript packages or modules.
+- [NPM](https://npmjs.com?utm_source=ba-deploy-ml-web-workshop): a package manager for installing JavaSript packages or modules.

 Download and install Nodejs and NPM from [this website](https://nodejs.org/en/download?utm_source=ba-deploy-ml-web-workshop) for all operating systems or follow this [installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm?utm_source=ba-deploy-ml-web-workshop).